thaliaarchi/mt19937-archive/readme-mt.txt

-This is a Mersenne Twister pseudorandom number generator with period 2^19937-1 with improved initialization scheme, modified on 2002/1/26 by Takuji Nishimura and Makoto Matsumoto.
+This is a Mersenne Twister pseudorandom number generator with period 2^19937-1 with improved initialization scheme, modified on 2002/1/26 by Takuji Nishimura and Makoto Matsumoto. modified on 2005/4/26 by Mutsuo Saito

 Contents of this tar ball:
 readme-mt.txt	 this file
-mt19937ar.c	 the C source (ar: initialize by ARray) mt19937ar.out	 Test outputs of six types generators.
+mt19937ar.c	 the C source (ar: initialize by ARray) mt19937ar.h      the C header file for mt19937ar mtTest.c         the C test main program of mt19937ar.c mt19937ar.out	 Test outputs of six types generators.
 1000 for each

 1. Initialization